Firearms unit: Legal status of the use of firearms

 The usage of firearms by the police is covered by statute (such as the Police and Criminal Evidence Act 1984 and Human Rights Act 1998), policy (such as the Home Office Code of Practice on Police use of Firearms and Less Lethal Weapons and the ACPO Manual of Guidance on Police Use of Firearms) and common law.

 AFOs may only carry firearms when authorized by an "appropriate authorising officer".
-The appropriate authorizing officer must be of the rank of Inspector or higher.
+The appropriate authorizing officer must be of the rank of inspector or higher.
 When working at airports, nuclear sites, on Protection Duties and deployed in Armed Response Vehicles in certain areas, 'Standing Authority' is granted to carry personal sidearms.
 All members of the Police Service of Northern Ireland have authority to carry a personal issue handgun as a matter of routine, and may carry it whilst off duty.
 In all forces, usage of other weapons such as semi-automatic carbines requires further training and authorisation.
 Semi-automatic carbines are stored in a locked armoury which is situated in the boot of an Armed Response Vehicle.
 Equipping of semi-automatic carbines rests on a judgment of the AFO.

 United Kingdom law allows the use of "reasonable force" in order to make an arrest or prevent a crime or to defend one's self.
 However, if the force used is fatal, then the European Convention of Human Rights only allows "the use of force which is no more than absolutely necessary".
 Firearms officers may therefore only discharge their weapons "to stop an imminent threat to life".

 ACPO policy states that "use" of a firearm includes both pointing it at a person and discharging it (whether accidentally, negligently or on purpose).

 As with all use of force in England and Wales, the onus is on the individual officer to justify their actions in court.

-Firearms Intelligence Unit
+Firearms intelligence unit

 Certain police forces that have high gun crime rates have set up an FIU to gather intelligence on gun crime, or certain parts of the community it may affect.
 Possibly one of the most notable FIUs is the Metropolitan Police's Operation Trident & Trafalgar, which initially only investigated gun crime involving the black community but has since expanded to investigate all shootings.
 FIU also works to identify criminals who are known to have access to firearms.